biocuration2023/biocuration2023.github.io/scripts/booklet.md

 Please
 visit [https://biocuration2023.github.io/social](https://biocuration2023.github.io/social) for more details.

-## Taxis, bycicle sharing/rental etc.
+## Ground Transportation

 Please find a list of local taxi numbers below:

 - RadioTaxi (+39 049.651333; https://www.taxipadova.it/services/radiotaxi/)
 - AppTaxi (https://apptaxi.it/en/padua/)
 - Padua Taxi (+39 049 4906001; https://padova-taxi.it/)

 Note that Uber and Lyft are not available in Padua.

 Bike riding is very common in Padua, and we recommend this bike sharing app:
 [RideMovi](https://www.ridemovi.com/cities/)

-Padua's tourism website has links to public transport info, as well as car sharing service and other bycicle sharing/rental options.
+Padua's tourism website has links to public transport info, as well as car sharing service and other bicycle sharing/rental options.
 Please visit [Moving around Padua](https://www.turismopadova.it/en/getting-around-padua/) for more details.

 \pagebreak